grantcarthew/node-mppg/README.md

 ## Installing

-Please note that `mppg` is being transpiled and includes a pollyfill for `String.padStart` if it is needed.
+Please note that `mppg` includes a pollyfill for `String.padStart` if it is needed.

-* Node: v4.7.0 or later.
+* Node v12 or later.
 * Browser: Not tested however it should work in most browsers.
 ```sh
 npm install mppg